 The farmers are paid a Fair Price.
 This is audited by the certification body to ensure that negotiations are transparent and the price model being developed together with the farmers.
 Production costs are covered by the payments and give a reasonable margin to provide a decent and sustained income for the farmer’s household.
 The farmers have to pay a minimum of local rates to their workers and working conditions must be clearly defined.
 No child labour is allowed.
 Farmers and workers are trained regularly on health & safety and first aid.

-No chemical inputs – All our production is certified organic, this means that use of any chemicals is prohibited.
-Soil fertility is maintained and enhanced by use of compost, manure and mulchingetc.
+No chemical inputs – All the tea tree production is certified organic, this means that use of any chemicals is prohibited.
+Soil fertility is maintained and enhanced by use of compost, manure and mulching.
 This makes the crop less dependent on external inputs and better for the environment and the health of the farmer, workers and their families.

-No waste – In our facility and farm we re-use and recycle as much as we can.
-Macadamia shells as a reject from the macadamia industries is used to fire our boiler.
+No waste – In the facility and farm, we re-use and recycle as much as we can.
+Macadamia shells as a reject from the macadamia industries is used to fire the boiler.
 The processed biomass is used as mulching and decomposed quickly by our active and efficient soil microflora while reducing evaporation of water at the same time.
-Our donkeys help us keep the weeds down while producing rich manure for the vermicompost.
+The donkeys help us keep the weeds down while producing rich manure for the vermicompost.
 Part of the distillation waste is converted through pyrolysis into Biochar, a fantastic soil amendment which helps retaining water and nutrients while storing carbon into the soil.

-The tea trees are cut by hand and transported to our distillation unit.
-The pure leaf essential oil is then extracted by steam distillation at Earthoil’s processing unit in Nanyuki.
+The tea trees are cut by hand and transported to our partner’s distillation unit.
+The pure leaf essential oil is then extracted by steam distillation at a processing unit based in Nanyuki.
 The oil is stored and packed into sealed drums ready for exporting.
 Records, separation, traceability and quality are controlled through the whole process to ensure our requirements are always met.

 Uses and benefits of tea tree

 The compounds in natural tea tree oil benefit the skin and are non-irritating.
 Tea tree essential oil contains several important compounds, including terpenes, cymenes, pinenes, terpineols, cineol, sesquiterpenes, and sesquiterpene alcohols and is widely used in health and beauty products.
-Due to its antifungal, antibacterial, antiseptic and anti-inflammatory properties, tea tree oil is ideal for use in shampoos, creams, skin cleansers, moisturisers, body lotions, shampoos and conditioners, mouthwashes, soaps, foot sprays, foot powders, shaving products and deodorants.
+Thanks to its antifungal, antibacterial, antiseptic and anti-inflammatory properties, tea tree oil is ideal for use in shampoos, creams, skin cleansers, moisturisers, body lotions, shampoos, conditioners, mouthwashes, soaps, foot sprays, foot powders, shaving products and deodorants.